davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

 # branch_05_dashboard_overview_with_slice_and_dice_and_bonus_requirements
         (continuation of the code from branch_02_dashboard_overview)
-        4. dumb component 'barchart': as a user, when I open the homepage of the application I want to see an overview in the form of a bar chart of the evaluations (fun & difficult) of all students.

         5. slicing and dicing option 3: (order of slicing-and-dicing options 3, 1 then 2 is deliberate)
             dumb component: as a user, I want to see a line-chart representation of my data showing the average grade for "fun" and the average grade for "difficult".